CSCI4850/S20-team5-project/README.md

 The `model.evaluate...` line under this gets the most recent values from the net (the right-most value from the graphs).
 The first number is loss (bottom graph) and the second number is accuracy (top graph).

-The next (final) code block grabs the most recent (chronologically-last) training window and shows the expected value andthe predicted value.
+The next (final) code block grabs the most recent (chronologically-last) training window and shows the expected value and the predicted value.
 For a sufficiently good network that has been trained long enough, the predicted values should approach the expected.
 The values themselves are overall multiples of the first point in the input window (so basically percentage increase).
 This gives you insight into how well the network is performing on any individual stock as opposed to the MSE analysis for all stocks in the 8-dimensional output space (due to the fact that we predict values for all stocks simultaneously).